-Event Volume Chart Overview
+Events Volume Chart Overview

 Mousing over any event within the graphical display of event volume will display the data associated with the corresponding day/week/month.

-NOTE: When leveraging Cross App functionality, the event data that is consistent between each app of the App Name filter will be displayed within the Event Volume.
+NOTE: When leveraging Cross App functionality, the event data that is consistent between each app of the App Name filter will be displayed within the Events Volume.
 For more information about adding apps using the filter feature, refer to our Analytics Page Tools support documentation.

 A. Event Names

-B. Graphic Display of Event Volume
+B. Graphic Display of Events Volume